Updated: Feb 23, 2022

 What is safe?

-How about sitting more than going out and doing more dangerous physical activity, nope… be on watch for the heart attack.
+How about sitting more than going out; nope… be on watch for the heart disease or stroke.

 Maybe driving instead of flying?
 Nope… way more people die on roads than in airplanes.

 Because the battle lines stay drawn, each new generation is brought up to face them.
 In this case, as we’ve seen in the past and we see today, for every person each side kills or shoves down, many more will come behind them.
-We don’t get to the root of our social issues and they’re ultimately never solved.
+We don’t get to the root of our social issues, so they’re ultimately never solved.

 We also see this in small scales every day.
-People repeatedly end friendships, romantic and family relationships because they’re not learning the underlying causes of why those relationships fail.
+People repeatedly end friendships, romantic relationships and family relationships because they’re not learning the underlying causes of why those relationships fail.
+And, we're often not willing to love and commit unconditionally.

 How this will end